umars28/attendance-api/README.md

     php artisan serve
 10. Test and Run API
     ```bash
-    Run API based on route endpoint URL or can import file Attendance_API.postman_collection inside postman or other tools.
+    Run API based on route endpoint URL or can import file Attendance_API.postman_collection on root folder inside postman or other tools.

 ## ⚙️ API